Cherve3/RTS-MOD-Folder/README.txt

 Barracks		2
 Vehicle Depot		3

-Left Clicking on a unit will select that unit so you can issue commands (Currently to issue a command click "1")
+Left Clicking on a unit when his name is visible will select that unit so you can issue commands.
+Click 1 and the unit will move toward the players location at button press.
 ** Not Fully Functional Yet**